 Children are not permitted to leave the school grounds during the school day unless there is prior consent from parents and teacher.
 If your child has an appointment, the school should be notified and signed out at the school office.
 This is an important aspect of keeping everyone safe and accounted for in case of an emergency.

 For the school of our size, the amount of lost property collected each week is mind boggling.
 Most of this is unnamed and never returned to the owner.
 Please encourage your child to look after their clothes and please help us by clearly naming all items.
 Each term, any lost property not collected is taken to a charity shop in town.
 Lost property can be viewed on site at any time – so please check back regularly.

 A comprehensive school newsletter is sent out every second Friday for families and school community members.
 The newsletter contains information, class events, student’s work and celebration items and reminders.
 They are available in hard copy by request, and electronically via DOJO and on the school website.

 Outdoor Education (EOTC)

 School donations (voluntary parent contributions) are kept to a minimum.
-These are $25 per child per term with a maximum of $50 per family per term.
-Whilst these are not compulsory, they are vital in assisting us to provide valuable resources for students.
+These are $135 for one child and $240 for 2 or more children per year.
+Whilst these are not compulsory, they are vital in assisting us to provide valuable resources, experiences and support for students.